keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 layout: post
 ---

-My website is hosted from a 2007 HP Pavilion tower that my best friend, _`[REDACTED]`_, a privacy buff, found next to the garbage chute at his condo building.
+My website is hosted from a 2007 HP Pavilion tower that my best friend, Vlad, a privacy buff and [low-key minimalist](https://internetwebsite.ofvlad.xyz), found next to the garbage chute at his condo building.
 It appears to have been someone’s gaming rig in its prior life, as it has a decent graphics card in it and `8GB` of RAM.
 Its demise was likely an upgrade to Windows 10, as upon boot, the login screen was so unresponsive that I could barely get the mouse to register movement and indicate for the computer to shut down again.

 <!--more-->

-I previously complained to `[REDACTED]` about how untrustworthy I felt cloud providers are regarding data privacy.
-He finds this computer by sheer accident, and recommends that I breathe new life into it using Arch Linux and to see if I can self host some of my own services.
+I previously complained to Vlad about how untrustworthy I felt cloud providers are regarding data privacy.
+He finds this computer by sheer accident, and that, by the way, he uses Arch Linux[^archbtw] so he recommends that I breathe new life into it using Arch, and to see if I can self host some of my own services.

+**I present my journey into self hosting: a rant, a recipe, and a retrospective.**

 ## Tinfoil hat time!